ooni/ooni.org/content/post/cuba-internet-censorship-2017.md

 ### Deep Packet Inspection technology

-Once we detected the blocking of sites and services based on ooniprobe tests, we subsequently wrote a new network measurement test (called “latency-to-blocked”) that is designed to measure the latency to the blocking infrastructure by performing test connections to a control
+Once we detected the blocking of sites and services based on OONI Probe tests, we subsequently wrote a new network measurement test (called “latency-to-blocked”) that is designed to measure the latency to the blocking infrastructure by performing test connections to a control